Good morning, we will move to the first item on the agenda which is the election of chair.

 She was screaming upstairs.

-That's why I went up to the ejector from the building.
+I went up to eject her from the building.

 Yes, my son, yes.